AuDigitalHealth/ci-fhir-r4/pages/_includes/dh-servicerequest-mbs-claim-1-intro.md

 * Recording or updating a service item in an MBS or DVA claim (ExplanationOfBenefit) resource
 * Reading a service item in an MBS or DVA claim (ExplanationOfBenefit) resource

-Operations, including querying, on service items in MBS or DVA claims (ServiceRequest resource) are expected to be within the context of an ExplanationofBenefit resource query.
+Operations, including querying, on service items in MBS or DVA claims (ServiceRequest resource) are expected to be within the context of an ExplanationOfBenefit resource query.

 This profile is used by the following APIs:
 * [insert API endpoint](StructureDefinition-TBD-1.html)